-The Company has contractually committed to sell 600,000 pounds of uranium yellowcake during 2017, at an average price of approximately \$51 per pound.
-During 2016, we worked with our customers to establish our delivery schedule for these 2017 commitments, with distribution of sales throughout the year.
-This schedule was created in an attempt to avoid uneven cash flows that could result from uneven delivery schedules.
-Subsequently, we have taken advantage of the low prices at the end of 2016 and in early 2017 to enter into purchase agreements for 410,000 pounds at an average cost of \$22 per pound.
-We have already delivered a portion of the pounds and can readily deliver the remaining pounds from our current inventory and anticipated production as detailed below.
+We are contractually committed to sell 470,000 pounds of uranium yellowcake during 2018, at an average price of approximately \$49 per pound.
+During 2017, we worked with our customers to establish our delivery schedule for these 2018 commitments, with distribution of sales in the first half of the year.
+This schedule was created to avoid uneven cash flows that could result from uneven delivery schedules.
+Subsequently, we have taken advantage of the low prices in 2017 to enter into purchase agreements for delivery of 460,000 pounds of uranium yellowcake into those contractual commitments.
+The average cost of the purchases is \$24 per pound.
+We have already delivered a portion of the pounds and are scheduled to deliver the remaining pounds in the first half of the year, as further detailed below.

 Our other material asset, Shirley Basin, is one of the assets we acquired as a part of the Pathfinder transaction which closed in December 2013.
 We also acquired all the historic geologic and engineering data for the project.
-During 2014, we completed a drill program of a limited number of confirmatory holes in order to complete an NI 43-101 mineral resource estimate which was released in August 2014; subsequently, an NI 43-101 Preliminary Economic Assessment for Shirley Basin was completed in January 2015.
+During 2014, we completed a drill program of a limited number of confirmatory holes to complete an NI 43-101 mineral resource estimate which was released in August 2014; subsequently, an NI 43-101 Preliminary Economic Assessment for Shirley Basin was completed in January 2015.
 Baseline studies necessary for the permitting and licensing of the project commenced in 2014 and were completed in 2015.
 In December 2015, our application for a permit to mine was submitted to the State of Wyoming Department of Environmental Quality ("WDEQ").

 Work is well underway on other applications for all necessary authorizations to mine at Shirley Basin.
 We have monitored the development of the Wyoming "agreement state" program, by which the NRC will delegate its authority for source material licensure and other radiation safety issues to the WDEQ.
-We understand that the development of the Uranium Recovery Program ("URP") remains on schedule for full implementation and transition likely occurring in 2018.
+We understand that the development of the Uranium Recovery Program ("URP") remains on schedule for full implementation and transition likely occurring in 2018, following Wyoming's final, formal, submission of its program for approval by the NRC (November 14, 2017).
+This formal request includes WDEQ's target date to become an Agreement State: September 30, 2018.
 Based upon that timing, we currently anticipate submitting our application for a source material license for Shirley Basin to the State URP.